yanllsama/koreader-enhanced-currently-reading/README.md

   <img src="FileManager_2026-06-02_134508.png" alt="Hata Ekranı">
 </p>
 # 📖 Enhanced Currently Reading (SimpleUI Dashboard Module)
-Enhanced Currently Reading is a completely redesigned, highly detailed, and fully dynamic reading statistics dashboard module intended to replace the original `module_currently.lua` file for KOReader's popular SimpleUI plugin.
 Enhanced Currently Reading is a completely redesigned, highly detailed, and fully dynamic reading statistics dashboard module.
 This module (`module_currently_yanllsama.lua`) is built as an extension for the `simpleui_ext.koplugin` to provide a premium, modern reading dashboard on KOReader.
-While maintaining the solid foundation of the original module, it offers enriched data, gorgeous modern design, dynamic grid management, vertical progress tracking, and flexible interface options.
-It features a crash-safe architecture fully compatible with the KOReader UI engine.
 While maintaining the solid foundation of the original concept, it offers enriched data, gorgeous modern design, dynamic grid management, vertical progress tracking, and flexible interface options.
 It features a crash-safe architecture fully compatible with the KOReader UI engine.
 ---
 ## ✨ Features